 Benefits of Indow Insulated Windows

 Indow inserts are a more permanent solution to insulating drafty windows without being as high-cost as replacement windows.
 They are a relatively easy fix — after measuring your windows, you simply press the custom-fit inserts into place inside your window frames.
-They provide a major improvement in efficiency, increase insulation and reduce drafts, and also add a layer of soundproofing.
+They provide a major improvement in efficiency, increase insulation and reduce drafts, and can also add a layer of soundproofing.

 To learn more about fixing your home for winter, read our Winter House Maintenance Checklist.